 Laying tape marks for actors during marking rehearsals.
 There’s an efficient way to do this and it’s best to ask another 2nd to show you how the first time.

-Slating before each take.
+Slating each take.
 For tail sticks, reminding the 1st AC not to cut.

 Keeping track of lunch breaks and meal penalties, as well as in/out times for your entire department.